atharva-simulauib/m4ri_tmp/README.md

 1. Is this correct usage of the library?
 For instance the functions used mzd_write_bit for loading data into mzd_t type vectors and _mzd_mul_va for multiplying vector with matrix.

 **Results**
 For 10,000 samples, the averege CPU cycles for one vector-matrix computation is about 40,000.
+(On a Windows machinew with i7-1265U 1.80 GHz processor, running WSL

 **PS** The result will need to be transposed since the function is for v times A but this is not included in the code as the benchmark is already bit slower than expected, and want to verify that first.